 Homemade Dog Treat Bars

+The above two methods are the fastest options in my treatmaking bag of tricks, but we have a few more quickish options to share.
 Sitting somewhere between the two methods above is one of my favourite shortcuts.
 If I’m making roll and cut dog treats, when I get to the end of the dough, I’ll often either ball and flatten the last of the dough or form it into a little bar.
 These look a lot like the broken segments of the rolled and cut treats shown above, just without the cut edges.
 I’ll shape the last of the dough into a rectangle, transfer the block to my baking sheet, and score it into small blocks.
-See our homemade Christmas dog treat bars for details on shaping, as well as an example of using this technique to create super cute little homemade gift bars.
+See our homemade Christmas dog treat bars for more details on shaping, as well as an example of using this technique to create super cute little homemade gift bars.

 Mini Plunger Cutter Dog Treats

-Ok, so we’re clearly fans of little dots at Dalmatian DIY, but circle treats do have their advantages.
-There may be a little extra effort involved compared to the straight bulk cuts above, but these tiny dots are more than just cute.
-I have several different shapes of small plunger cutters, but the simple circles a favourite for pocket-friendly treats.
-Rounded dog treats, like these, are less vulnerable to cracking and crumbs when carried in pocket treat bags or training pouches.
-They don’t have any sharp corners to catch or crumble.
-I also have some tiny flower plungers with rounded petals that hold up nicely.
+Why circles?
+Well, we’re clearly fans of little dots at Dalmatian DIY, but these tiny dots are more than just cute.
+I have several different shapes of small plunger cutters, but the simple circles a favourite for small pocket-friendly treats.
+Rounded dog treats are less vulnerable to cracking and crumbling when carried in pocket treat bags or training pouches.
+Unlike square cuts, they don’t have any sharp corners to catch or crumble.
+I also have some tiny flower plungers with rounded petals that seem to hold up nicely.